lamraoui/sniper/README.md

 ## Overview

-**SNIPER** (SNIPER is Not an Imperative Errors Repairer) is a tool to automatically localize faults in imperative programs, such as ANSI C.
+**SNIPER** (SNIPER is Not an Imperative Errors Repairer) is a tool to automatically localize faults in imperative programs, such as the ones written in *ANSI C*.
 SNIPER makes use of the LLVM compiler infrastructure for processing input programs, and uses Yices 1 as a backend SMT solver.
 The architecture of SNIPER is based on the LLVM compiler infrastructure to facilitate the handling of programs to be analyzed.